dirtsimple/php-server/README.md

 HTTPS is automatically enabled if you set a `DOMAIN` and there's a private key in `/etc/letsencrypt/live/$DOMAIN/`.

-If you also set `LETS_ENCRYPT=true` and provide a `GIT_EMAIL` address, then certbot will be automatically run at container start to obtain the necessary cert and keys, if they're not already there.
+If you want the key and certificate to be automatically generated, just set `LETS_ENCRYPT` to your desired registration email address, and `certbot` will automatically run at container start, either to perform the initial registration or renew the existing certificate.
 (You may want to make `/etc/letsencrpt` a named or local volume in order to ensure the certificate persists across container rebuilds.)

-Certificate renewal can be done by running `/usr/bin/letsencrypt-renew` inside the container.
-This can be done externally via `docker exec` or `docker-compose exec`, or as a cron job inside the container by setting `USE_CRON=true` and adding an appropriate line to `/etc/crontabs/root`.
+If your container isn't restarted often enough to ensure timely certificate renewals, you can set `USE_CRON=true`, and an automatic renewal attempt will also happen on the first of each month at approximately 5am.

 ### Adding Extensions